tolik518/gba_env/README.md

-# gba_env
+# GBA env

-Crate for detecting the environment for GameBoy Advance ROMs.
+Crate for detecting the environment for Game Boy Advance ROMs (GBA/NDS/mGBA/VBA/gpSP/etc)

 You can find the documentation for gba_env [here](https://docs.rs/tolik518/latest/gba_env/).